texfaq/texfaq.github.io/FAQ-ltxcmds.md

 ---

 There are several reasons to want to know the definitions of LaTeX
-commands: from the simplest ''idle curiosity'', to the pressing need to patch something to make it ''work the way you want it''.
+commands: from the simplest "idle curiosity", to the pressing need to patch something to make it "work the way you want it".
 None of these are _pure_ motives, but knowledge and expertise seldom arrive through the purest of motives.